rainydew/jsoncomparedeep/README.md

 A library to compare any json string/bytes/json-like-objects.

+Version 2.0 is a rewrite to support more clear and easy-to-use functions(backward incompatible, so I started a new repo).

 Version 1.20 is an enhance version that supports *omit_path* to ignore omitted keys in dict, and fixes many bugs, esp counting message inaccurate issue when same length & element collections; and wrong not_found info when different length under *ignore_list_seq*=**True**

 Version 1.19 is an enhance version that fixes small bugs with strict_number_type supported to make <int> 1 != <float> 1.0.